 How are the fastest dogs one of the easiest to maintain?
 They are extremely lazy, that’s how.
 They are very low energy dogs and enjoy loafing around and taking long naps.

-They do enjoy daily walks and the chance to run outside a bit, but large amounts of exercise with room for them to sprint is not necessary.
+These calm dogs do enjoy daily walks and the chance to run outside a bit, but large amounts of exercise with room for them to sprint is not necessary.